jonreid/OCMockito/README.md

 OCHamcrest matchers can be specified as arguments for both verification and stubbing.

+Typed arguments will issue a warning that the matcher is the wrong type.
+Just cast the matcher to ``id``.

 How do you specify matchers for primitive arguments?